Happy Prime Day! Bezos worth $150 billion as Amazon hits all-time high

 Shoppers weren't the only ones celebrating Amazon's Prime Day Monday.

 Amazon investors, including CEO Jeff Bezos, should be in a festive mood, too.
+(Although there were some tech glitches.)

 Amazon's (AMZN) stock hit a new all-time high Monday.
 That means Bezos -- the world's wealthiest person -- is now worth more than $150 billion, according to Forbes.